giantswarm/sloth-rules/areas/kaas/teams/phoenix/dns/README.md

-## DNS Server
+## DNS Service

-This document describes the SLO for `DNS Server` on both Giant Swarm's Management Clusters and Workload Clusters.
+This document describes the SLO for `DNS Service` on both Giant Swarm's Management Clusters and Workload Clusters.
 CoreDNS and Node Local DNS are used as the implementation in all Giant Swarm clusters.

 ## Service Overview